AWS SQS Queue Purge

 About

 Identifies when an AWS Simple Queue Service (SQS) queue is purged.
-Adversaries may purge SQS queues to disrupt operations, delete messages, or impair monitoring and alerting mechanisms.
-This action can be used to evade detection and cover tracks by removing evidence of malicious activities.
+Purging an SQS queue permanently deletes all messages currently in the queue.
+Adversaries may use this action to disrupt application workflows, destroy operational data, or impair monitoring and alerting by removing messages that contain evidence of malicious activity.

 Tags